 8. Relief from root run from trees

 If you garden close to a wooded area, the nearby trees often extend their massive roots to your well-cultivated veggie patches and feast on the rich soil.
 No amount of digging can completely get rid of this menace.
 You may need concentrated chemicals to kill these roots, but this can harm your vegetables, besides adding to the toxic load.
 Since roots are naturally inclined to grow downwards, your raised beds have little danger from them.

 Many creepy crawlies find their way into veggie patches by crawling on the ground.
 At least a few of them may be deterred by the solid frames that surround the beds.
 If nematodes and other soil parasites are a problem, you may have better protection against them by using a plastic liner at the bottom and sides of the bed.
 A wire netting at the base of the raised beds may disappoint the pesky rodents that hope to burrow their way into to your beds.

-Whether it is to handpick the offenders or use natural or chemical pesticides on your plants, it is easier to do them in raised beds as you have more visual and physical accessibility.
+Whether it is to handpick the offenders or use natural pesticides on your plants, it is easier to do them in raised beds as you have more visual and physical accessibility.
 Since you can walk between the beds and inspect the plants often, you might spot infestations quite early.
 The earlier you tackle pest problems, the better.

 10. Provides extra space

 Traditional raised beds provided extra space on the sides for planting, but that advantage is lost with the framed beds of today.
 Nevertheless, many plants along the edges grow over the sides, freeing up space on top of the bed and letting in more light for the other plants there.